guardianhealth/website/technology/app/security-and-privacy.md

 ![Image](/website/img/guardian/technology/app_square.png){:class="img-responsive"}

-The Guardian Health app and ecosystem form a secure vault to maintain privacy of sensitive health data.
+The LavWell app and ecosystem form a secure vault to maintain privacy of sensitive health data.
 - App and backend architecture is HIPAA and GDPR compliant
 - Data is encrypted at-rest and in-transit
 - No identifying or health information is stored on the device - all data is stored in the secure cloud backend